georust/rinex/rinex-cli/README.md

 rinex-cli --ddiff -f test_resources/OBS/V2/zegv0010.21o,test_resources/OBS/V2/delf0010.21o
 ```

+The operation is described in the API [right here](https://docs.rs/rinex/latest/rinex/struct.Rinex.html#method.double_diff_mut).

 With this implementation, the user has no mean to select the vehicule that gets designated as the "reference"
 in the last differentiation operation.

-The operation is described in the API [right here](https://docs.rs/rinex/latest/rinex/struct.Rinex.html#method.double_diff_mut).
+In the implementation, we designate the first vehicule ever encountered
+for each constellation, as the reference for the current epoch.

+To designate reference vehicules, the user should add a `--ref-sv` list.
+We expect one reference vehicule per constellation encountered in the left over record.
+That means

+- if you provide a single reference vehicule, you should make sure you filtered out other
+constellations, otherwise data gets dropped out automatically
+- if you want to process every single constellation, but forgot to specify a reference vehicule for
+one of them, data for this constellation gets dropped out

+- there is no mean currently to change the reference vehicule in between epochs,
+the reference vehicule will be the designated one across all epochs

 ## Cycle slips